A sojourn-based approach to semi-Markov Reinforcement Learning: Numerical tests

 where $t_{\rm cheat}$ is the maximum number of subsequent tails before the human opponent thinks the AI is cheating and $r_{\rm cheat}<0$ is the penalization that the AI receives if the human suspects it of cheating.
 Suppose we have a number $M$ of coins identified with the actions $A=\{a_1,\dots,a_{M}\}$.
 For each coin $a_i$, let us denote by $p_i$ the probability of success (i.e. the probability that, flipping the coin $a_i$, it is heads).
 Let us also identify tails with $0$ and heads with $1$.
 Then we define the transition kernel $P$ as

 for any $i=1,\dots,M$.
-Let us also fix the horizon (i.e. the number of coin tossing for each play) $N>0$.\\ Let us stress out that since $r$ depends on the sojourn time, we should expect, in general, that the optimal policy could also depend on the sojourn time.
-This means that we cannot expect, in general, $X=\{X_n, \ n \in \N\}$ to be a Markov process, as shown in the following result. \begin{prop} For the \emph{switching coins problem} with $N>1$, the following statements are equivalent: \begin{enumerate} \item $X$ is $\bP_{\pi,(x_0,0)}$-Markov for any policy $\pi \in F^N$ and any initial state $x_0=0,1$. \item It holds $p_1=p_2=\dots=p_M$. \end{enumerate} \end{prop} \begin{proof} The implication $(2) \Rightarrow (1)$ is clear as the action has no real effect on the model, that becomes a classical Bernoulli scheme.\\ Let us show that $(1) \Rightarrow (2)$.
+Let us also fix the horizon (i.e. the number of coin tossing for each play) $N>0$.\\ Let us stress out that since $r$ depends on the sojourn time, we should expect, in general, that the optimal policy could also depend on it.
+This means that we cannot presume, in general, $X=\{X_n, \ n \in \N\}$ to be a Markov process, as shown in the following result. \begin{proposition} For the \emph{switching coins problem} with $N>1$, the following statements are equivalent: \begin{enumerate} \item $X$ is $\bP_{\pi,(x_0,0)}$-Markov for any policy $\pi \in F^N$ and any initial state $x_0=0,1$. \item It holds $p_1=p_2=\dots=p_M$. \end{enumerate} \end{proposition} \begin{proof} The implication $(2) \Rightarrow (1)$ is clear as the action has no real effect on the model, that becomes a classical Bernoulli scheme.\\ Let us show that $(1) \Rightarrow (2)$.
 To do this, fix any $i,j \le M$ with $i \not = j$.
 Let us consider any policy $\pi$ such that $\pi_0(0,0)=a_i$ and $\pi_1(0,1)=a_j$.
 Let $T$ be the first inter-jump time of $X$.
 Being $X$ a Markov process w.r.t $\bP_{\pi,(0,0)}$, $T$ must be a geometric random variable.
-Let us first observe that
+In general, it must hold